+Your clients can deduct some of their meal and entertainment expenses when conducting business.
+To qualify, the costs must be reasonable, and you must discuss business at the event.
+If your clients meet this criteria, they can deduct half their meal and entertainment expenses.
 Due to those rules, some business owners think they can include wedding expenses as deductible business expenses.
-As long as they invite colleagues or clients and discuss business, they assume the expenses are deductible.
-That is not the case; with a wedding, the purpose of the event is the wedding, not business.
-Even if business gets discussed at the reception, the expenses are still not deductible.
+Many believe that as long as they invite colleagues or clients and discuss business, they can deduct the event’s costs.
+That isn’t the case.
+With a wedding, the purpose of the event is the wedding, not business.
+Even if your client and his associates discuss business at the reception, they can’t claim those expenses as a deduction.

-In most cases, your clients cannot write off pet food or other pet expenses.
-For example, the CRA denied a daycare operator from claiming the cost of her iguanas as a business expense, even though she argued she only bought them for the children in her daycare.
+Pets are becoming an increasingly popular fixture in many offices.
+On top of that, many daycares have pets to amuse the children.
+As a result, some taxpayers think they can write off the cost of pet food.
+In most cases, your clients can’t write off pet food or other pet expenses.
+For example, the CRA denied a daycare operator’s claims for the cost of her iguanas as a business expense, even though she argued she only bought them for the children in her daycare.

 Of course, exceptions to this rule.
 Most notably, a farmer won an appeal when the courts decided the cost of pet food for his working dogs and cats was an eligible business expense.
 This is because the farmer utilized his cats and dogs to keep wild animals away from his crops.
 Additionally, if you have a client who requires a service animal due to a medical condition, the client can deduct the costs of pet food as part of their medical expenses.

 Most people buy special clothing for work, but you need to make sure your clients don’t claim these costs as business expenses.
 Even if your clients don’t wear the clothing anywhere else other than work, they can’t claim these expenses.
 Keep in mind that they can, however, claim the cost of specialized uniforms.